-King Saul’s history of disobeying God culminated his disobedience to the Lord's word to utterly destroy the Amalekites, including all their herds of animals [15:3].
-Saul spared Agag, the king of the Amalekites, plus the best of the sheep, and of the oxen, and of the fatlings, and the lambs to be used as a sacrifice to the Lord [15:8-9, 21].
-This is when Samuel tells Saul that the Lord God had rejected him as king of Israel.
+King Saul’s history of disobeying God culminated in his disobedience to the Lord's word to utterly destroy the Amalekites, including all their herds of animals (15:3).
+However, Saul not only spared the best of the sheep, the oxen, the fatlings, and the lambs, but also Agag, king of the Amalekites.
+Which is when Samuel delivered the terrible message that the Lord God had rejected Saul as king of Israel.

-And Samuel came no more to see Saul until the day of his death: nevertheless Samuel mourned for Saul: and the LORD repented that he had made Saul king over Israel.
-[15:35]
+Samuel did not see Saul again until the day of his death; for Samuel grieved over Saul.
+And the Lord regretted that He had made Saul king over Israel.
+(1 Samuel 15:35 NASB)

 Again, one has to look at this verse in context.
 Verses 89:3 and 4 say

-This is followed by several verses [5-18] of praise to the Lord, then the psalmist goes into more detail of what this covenant with David entailed.. including that David was anointed with "holy oil" [V.20], The Lord's arm would strengthen David [V. 21] and He would beat down David's adversaries [V.23], his horn would be exalted [V. 24], David would be the highest of the kings of the earth [V.27] , God's loving kindness would stay with him forever and his seed would endure for all eternity [V.28].
+This is followed by several verses (5-18) of praise to the Lord The psalmist then goes into more detail of what this covenant with David entailed - David was anointed with "holy oil" (V.20), The Lord's arm would strengthen David (V. 21), He would beat down David's adversaries (V.23), his horn would be exalted (V. 24), David would be the highest of the kings of the earth (V.27), God's loving kindness would stay with him forever and his seed would endure for all eternity (V.28).

 It is only after this that the Psalmist has God saying

-If his children (David's children) forsake His law, And walk not in His ordinances; If they break His statutes, And keep not His commandments ; [Vs. 30-31]
+If his children (David's children) forsake His law, do not walk in His judgments, break His statutes, and do not keep His commandments ; (Vs. 30-31)

-Then He would "visit their transgression with the rod, And their iniquity with stripes".
-[V. 32]
+Then He would "punish their transgression with the rod and their iniquity with stripes".
+(V. 32)

 God would not spare them, He would not repent, and He would not change His mind.
 There would be no reprieve.